VeriSilicon/acuity-models/README.md

  - Importing from popular frameworks such as Caffe and Tensorflow

-   > AcuityNet natively supports Caffe, Tensorflow, TFLite, DarkNet and ONNX imports, it can also be expanded to support other NN frameworks.
+   > AcuityNet natively supports Caffe, Tensorflow, PyTorch, ONNX, TFLite, DarkNet, and Keras imports, it can also be expanded to support other NN frameworks.

  - Fixed Point Quantization